Murder of Marina Sabatier: Résumé of Marina's maltreatment

 After a move in May 2008, the family arrived in Saint-Denis-d'Orques.
-The school headmistress received from Marina's old school information about suspicions of abuse.
-The headmistress, joined in her efforts by the school doctor, rapidly pointed out Marina'a case to the social services of the public prosecutor's office.
+The school headmistress received information about suspicions of abuse from Marina's old school.
+The headmistress, joined in her efforts by the school doctor, rapidly pointed out Marina's case to the social services unit of the public prosecutor's office.

 An investigation was opened and in July 2008, during a meeting with a medical examiner who had counted more than 19 injuries on the little girl, Éric Sabatier claimed that all of Marina's lesions were accidents of everyday life.